 All documents must be submitted electronically — do not mail hard copies to the department.
 Unofficial test scores and transcripts may be submitted for the application process.
-Official copies will be requested upon an admission offer to our program.
+Official copies will be requested upon an admission offer and acceptance to our program.

 In order to be considered, applicants must submit the following documents:

 - Unofficial transcripts of grades from all undergraduate and graduate schools attended

 - At least three letters of recommendation from teachers or advisers